Last Updated on

 3.)
 Vermont – Base a visit to the ironically named Green Mountains in Bennington VT and discover the place that moved Robert Frost to poetry.

 4.)
-New York – An easy way to see fall foliage in all its colorful stages is on the two hour road trip between NY’s Columbia and Westchester counties along scenic Taconic State Parkway.
+New York – An easy way to see fall foliage in all its colorful stages is on the two hour road trip between NY’s Columbia and Westchester counties along scenic Taconic State Parkway; start at Lake Taghkanic State Park and drive south to Sleepy Hollow NY (or visa versa.)
 Further north, the Adirondacks cover six million acres, most of it heavily forested and with lots of reflective ponds and lakes.

 5.)
 Massachusetts – Home to Norman Rockwell, the Berkshires are dotted with small towns and quintessential New England homes.
 Stunning in all seasons.